juliafmorgado/julia/content/english/posts/2024-03-29_setting-up-cluster-eks-eksctl.md

               port:
                 number: 80
 ```
-> Note: Replace DOMAIN with the domain you want to use for your application, something like app.juliaK8s.net.
+> Note: Replace <app.DOMAIN> with the domain you want to use for your application, something like app.juliaK8s.net.

 Once you've created the manifest and saved it, deploy the YAML file using `kubectl apply`:
 ```